lightbend-labs/dbuild/docs/src/sphinx/dbuild.rst

     "commands" : [ ...,
       "set scriptedLaunchOpts ++= Seq(\"-Dsbt.override.build.repos=true\", (\"-Dsbt.repository.config=\"+(baseDirectory.value.getAbsolutePath())+\"/.dbuild/repositories\"), (\"-Dsbt.ivy.home=\"+(baseDirectory.value.getAbsolutePath())+\"/.dbuild/ivy2\"))"
     ]

+skip-missing-tests
+  Boolean value, default false.
+If set to true, any test tasks that are not defined in some of the subprojects will be just skipped for those subprojects.
+If set to false, dbuild expects the test tasks to be available in all the subprojects, and will stop with an error message if that is not the case.

 options
   A sequence of strings; they will be passed as-is as additional JVM options,